apollographql/apollo/studio-docs/source/datadog-integration.md

     ![DatadogApiKey](./img/datadog/api-key.png)

+3. To determine your API region, look at your browser's address bar.
+If the domain name is `app.datadoghq.com`, then your API region is `US`; if the domain name is `app.datadoghq.eu`, then your API region is `EU`.

-3. In Studio, go to your graph's Integrations page:
+4. In Studio, go to your graph's Integrations page:

     ![IntegrationsPage](./img/datadog/settings-link.png)

-4. Toggle the Datadog integration to turn it on.
-Paste your API key and click **Save**.
+5. In the Datadog Forwarding section, click **Configure**.
+Provide your API key and region, and click **Enable**.

     ![IntegrationsToggle](./img/datadog/settings-toggle.png)

     You can use the same Datadog API key for all of your graphs, because all forwarded metrics are tagged with the corresponding graph's ID (`service:<graph-id>`).

-5. That's it!
+6. That's it!
 After about five minutes, your Datadog metrics explorer will begin showing metrics forwarded from Studio.

 ## Forwarded metrics